 The LR1000 has also been designed for use in aquaculture to reduce the incidences of shark and seal predation, which have negative impacts on fish health and welfare, and often result in significant economic losses for the farm.

-Each installation will be tailored to the unique environment with a typical installation of hundreds of metres long and up to a maximum length of around 1000m (0.62mi) with a maximum depth of 12m (39’).
+Each installation will be tailored to the unique environment with a typical installation of up to four hundred of metres long, with multiples of this length achievable and a maximum depth of 12m (39’).

 Sharks have short-range electrical receptors in their snouts called the “Ampullae of Lorenzini” used for finding food.